PatGendre/oai-openedition/docs/source/faq.rst

 ----------------------------------------------

-For ressources from OpenEdition Journals and OpenEdition Books, you can:
+For resources from OpenEdition Journals and OpenEdition Books, you can:

 use the ``openaire`` set (Journals and Books)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^